Czoso/Countries-data-generator-REST-API-/README.md

   c) git remote add origin https://github.com/Czoso/Countries-data-generator-REST-API-.git
   d) git pull origin master

 At this point this project should take place on your computer.
-To run it you need to do following steps (those steps are necessary because proejct uses modules type in script tag):
+To run it you need to do following steps (those steps are necessary because project uses modules type in script tag):
  1. Download "Live Server" extension in your app
  2. Right-click on the typing area and choose "Open with Live Server" option.